 Shutting down and re-opening your dental practice as well as dealing with rent reductions, deferrals, and forgiveness have all taken more time and attention than most tenants and landlords are used to paying to their lease.

-After the RCDSO recommendation that non-essential dental services be suspended, many dentists were surprised to find out they still had to pay rent while closed.
+After the RCDSO recommended that non-essential dental services be suspended, many dentists were surprised to find out they still had to pay rent while closed.
 This obligation is usually due to one clause found in many commercial leases, often located right near the end of a lease with the rest of the ‘boilerplate’ terms: the ‘force majeure’ clause.

 Until now, force majeure terms have been somewhat of an afterthought.
 They haven’t been given the same attention as the ‘important’ aspects like term length, renewal options, rental rate, and demolition clauses.
 But now, both tenants and landlords are paying much more attention to them.